GOING ON THE LOOKOUT

 Slowly, over a period of around three weeks, i chose different angles and looked over all the points of the compass.

-Then one day i realised that if i looked at a blank space in the sky, i could see the whole oval shape of my field of vision with multiple things moving inside it.
+Then, one day i realised that if i looked at a blank space in the sky, i could see the whole oval shape of my field of vision with multiple things moving.

 The Pure-School Method

 We need to develop trust in our panoramic awareness.
-Otherwise, as soon as something moves or starts flashing we habitually focus directly on it.
+Otherwise, as soon as something moves or starts flashing we will automatically focus on it.

-Then find a blank featureless wall, or a large monotonous area of sky, any area which has no focal point – look directly at it, but concentrate on everything else.
-Pay speial attention to the peripheries.
+Then find a blank featureless wall, or a large monotonous area of sky, any area which has no focal point – look directly at it, but be aware of everything.
+Again, keep watch especially at the peripheries.

 Unlocking The Feeling